avital0409/ReviewQueue/README.md

 1. **Rule-Based Heuristic Scans (Synchronous)**:
    Upon submission, the text is audited for urgent phrases, financial keywords, suspicious links, excessive casing, and global blacklist states to assign a custom `risk_score` (0–100) and trigger automated tags.
 2. **AI-Driven Sentiment & Auto-Drafting (Google Gemini API Integration)**:
-   Integrates with Google's **Gemini API** (`gemini-1.5-flash`) to perform semantic intent analysis and dynamically draft polite, highly contextual, and custom rejection or suspension warning emails:
+   Integrates with Google's preview **Gemini API** (`gemini-3-flash-preview` / `/v1beta` endpoint) to perform semantic intent analysis and dynamically draft polite, highly contextual, and custom rejection or suspension warning emails:
-   * **Context-Aware Generation**: When a reviewer rejects an item or bans an account, the backend compiles the submitter's email, the original violating content snippet, and the reviewer's specific custom reason into a structured instruction prompt.
+   * **Structured Output Optimization**: Utilizes native JSON decoding (`responseMimeType: 'application/json'`) and deterministic settings (`temperature: 0.0`) to generate raw mock ticket submissions instantly.
-   * **Custom Prompt Engineering**: Instructs the LLM to write in a constructive, professional tone, explaining the guidelines violation, and strictly forbids bracketed placeholders (e.g. `[User Name]`, `[Date]`), ensuring the drafts are 100% complete and ready to send.
+   * **Safety Filter Bypass**: Configured with custom safety overrides (`BLOCK_NONE` thresholds) to ensure the moderation engine can audit and process sensitive or policy-violating text without triggering ethical refusal safeguards.
    * **High-Fidelity Offline Fallback**: If the `GEMINI_API_KEY` is not provided or the API is unreachable, the app automatically detects the fallback state and gracefully drops back to structured, professional static drafts to preserve the moderator's workflow.

 ---